InsectVisionModelDesign/MOTDFE/readme.txt

-Publish the source code after the graduation paper has passed the review!
+Publish the source code after the graduation thesis has passed the review!